ajlopez/SimpleWeb/README.md

 # SimpleWeb

-Simple Web Application using middleware, inspired by Connect and others.
+Simple middleware layer for web applications, inspired by Connect and others.
 Work in Progress.

 ## Installation